 Prepackaged first-aid kits for hikers are available at outfitters.
 Double your effectiveness with knowledge: Take a basic first aid class with the American Red Cross or a Wilderness First Aid class offered by many hiking organizations.

 The first aid kit will help you avoid situations from spiraling out of control, especially if one of the members gets hurt while on the hike.
-The paramedics could take quite some time before they get to you.
+Unfortunately, hiking injuries are a thing, and the paramedics could take quite some time before they get to you.
 It might be difficult for them to maneuver through the trail, for example.

 If someone on your hike gets an injury that is not highly severe, you can continue with the hike if you have some basic supplies with you, and know how to use them.
 We highly recommend doing a quick inventory of your first aid kit before each hike.
 Take in to account nuances of the local terrain: Are you likely to encounter poison ivy, or mosquitoes?
 Good things to plan for.